Celebrate Fiesta de Santiago Apostol in Loiza

 Los Caballeros represent the Spanish knights.
 They are elaborately dressed, with colorful (yellow, red and green) capes covered with sequins and ribbons.
 Their metal masks are made to look like European knights, and are decorated with mirrors, bells, colored ribbons, and paper flowers.

 Los Vejigantes represent evil, the devil, and the Moors.
 They are elaborately dressed with brilliantly-colored costumes, and masks.
-The grotesque-looking masks have horns and are typically made from a coconut shell (per tradition in Loíza).
+The scary-looking masks have horns and are typically made from a coconut shell (per tradition in Loíza).
 Often the Vejigantes sing out verses that are answered by the people attending the festival.

 Los Viejos represent the local men of limited means.
 Their costumes are made from rags, and their masks are made from cardboard boxes or paper bags.
 Some of these men are popular musicians who perform in the streets.